 This salmon salad recipe makes a main dish salad with chopped vegetables, flaky fish, and tangy citrus dressing.
 It has plenty of protein and healthy fats, so it’s nutritious and delicious!
 Make this for dinner tonight for as a lunch meal prep for the week!

 If you’re looking for more salmon recipes, don’t forget to check my recipe roundup of 35 Easy Salmon Recipes You Need To Make For Dinner.

-As it’s a quick cooking protein, you’ll find that it’s a great weeknight ingredient to cook with.
+This is definitely a quick and easy meal for dinner.
+Salmon is super easy to make.
 It takes less than 20 minutes to bake in the oven!
 Alternatively, canned salmon is just as delicious and healthy.

 You can make your chopped salmon salad using fresh or canned pink or red salmon.
 Either way, it will be full of heart-healthy fats and plenty of nutrients.
 This salad is light enough to be served for lunch, and it’s a great meal to make using leftover fish.
 Even better, the salad is quick to make and also filling enough to enjoy as a main dish for dinner.